jasonjson/jasonjson.github.io/_posts/2015-11-04-repeated-dna-sequences.markdown

 - Brain teaser
 author: Jason
 ---
 <p><strong><em>All DNA is composed of a series of nucleotides abbreviated as A, C, G, and T, for example: "ACGAATTCCG".
-When studying DNA, it is sometimes useful to identify repeated sequences within the DNA.<br />
+When studying DNA, it is sometimes useful to identify repeated sequences within the DNA.</p>

 Write a function to find all the 10-letter-long sequences (substrings) that occur more than once in a DNA molecule.</em></strong></p>
 ``` java